The Cancer Journals: Audre Lorde background

 Audre Lorde (February 18, 1934 – November 17, 1992) was a writer, feminist, womanist, and civil rights activist.
 Her work mostly relates to issues surrounding the female black identity, as well as feminism and civil rights.
 Her parents were both Caribbean immigrants, and she grew up with two older sisters, Phyllis and Helen.
 She was the youngest member of the family, and was nearsighted to the point of being deemed legally blind.

 Growing up in Depression Era New York City, Lorde struggled to find her voice and turned to poetry and writing to express herself.
 Around the age of twelve, she began writing her own poetry and connecting with others at her school who were considered "outcasts", as she felt she was.
 Lorde spoke about her beginning in poetry in Black Women Writers: "I used to speak in poetry.
 I would read poems, and I would memorize them.
 People would say, well what do you think, Audre.
 What happened to you yesterday?
 And I would recite a poem and somewhere in that poem would be a line or a feeling I would be sharing.
 In other words, I literally communicated through poetry.
 And when I couldn't find the poems to express the things I was feeling, that's what started me writing poetry, and that was when I was twelve or thirteen."
 In high school, she saw her passion come further to life by participating in various poetry workshops, sponsored by the Harlem Writers Guild, despite feeling like an outcast.
 Her first poem was published by Seventeen magazine when she was still in high school.

 After high school, Lorde went on to attend Hunter College from 1954 to 1959, graduating with a bachelor's degree in library science.
 Lorde then furthered her education at Columbia University, attaining a master's degree in library science in 1961.

-During the 1960s Lorde's career as a poet took off.
-Her work got published in many different works, including Langston Hughes's 1962 New Negro Poets, USA, in several foreign anthologies, and in black literary magazines.
-Some of her most famous poetic works include: The First Cities (1968), Cables to Rage, From A Land Where Other People Live (1973), New York Head Shop and Museum (1974), Coal (1976), and The Black Unicorn (1978).
+During the 1960s, Lorde's career as a poet took off.
+Her work was published in many different works, including Langston Hughes's 1962 New Negro Poets, USA, in several foreign anthologies, and in black literary magazines.
+Her most famous poetic works include: The First Cities (1968), Cables to Rage, From A Land Where Other People Live (1973), New York Head Shop and Museum (1974), Coal (1976), and The Black Unicorn (1978).
 The Cancer Journals followed these works in 1980.

 Lorde did not just identify with just one category, but many, wanting to celebrate all parts of herself equally.
 She was known to describe herself as black, lesbian, a mother, a warrior, and a poet.
 Her idea was that everyone is different from each other and it is the collective differences that make us who we are, instead of one thing.
 Focusing on all of the aspects of identity brings people together more than choosing one piece of an identity.